vodkaflip/RCA_Studio_II/multicart_eeprom/readme.md

 ```

 Note that not all chip8 game will work and even if they do, the keyboard layout may not make much sense.

+The script will insert the ROM filename at $a00 - this enables the Emma 02 emulator to display the name of the ROM when using the multicart binary image.